trackmastersteve/alienfx/README.md

 AlienFX is a Linux utility to control the lighting effects of your Alienware computer.
 ============
 At present there is a CLI version (alienfx) and a gtk GUI version (alienfx-gtk).
-And has been tested on both Debian and Fedora.
-Arch is still a work in process.
+And has been tested on Debian/Ubuntu/Kali, Fedora and Arch Linux.

 Dependencies:
 ------------